COURSE

 Additional Activities

-• Watch and discuss SE videos together.
+• Watch and discuss SE videos together

-• Discuss ways to promote SE further.
+• Discuss the ways of promoting SE still further

 Part 2.
 Behind the Scenes